zuluana/Halia/README.md

 -  **Independent**:  Not coupled with a particular back-end or front-end technology.
 -  **Philosophy**:  Extensibility is a first-class concern as discussed in [Plugin Pattern](#plugin-pattern).

 Halia is a generic, extensible dependency injection (DI) framework.
-However, we believe it's particularly well suited for implementing the [Plugin Pattern](#plugin-pattern).
+However, we believe it's particularly well suited to the [Plugin Pattern](#plugin-pattern).

+> Instead of spreading each feature around your codebase, build your app as a tree of "Plugins".

 With this pattern, you encapsulate features as "Plugins" which are then injected into your app (or other plugins).
 This keeps your code de-coupled, organized, and open for extension.